LamphiUSC/599ProjectWork/Assignment3/ReadMe.txt

 The main input file containing the ufo data is :- ufo_awesome_FINAL_OUTPUT_v2.tsv

-The intermediate files are as following:-

-The main modified output file containing the ufo data is :-

 The libraries used/need to be installed are:- brew install elasticsearch pip3 install elasticsearch

-The important files present in the folders are :-

 The order in which the programs need to be executed: